Chastonay-GP/2020-raspberry-pi-water-level/README.md

 # Distance Measurement with Raspberry Pi 4
 Measuring different distances to solid and water surfaces with two different distance sensors compatible with a Raspberry Pi 4.
-Comparing the two sensors based on their accuracy.

 -------------------------------------------------------------------------------------------------------------------------------------